kader009/center-text/readme.md

-## Here is the solution of verticaly or horizontaly center text
+## Here is the solution of vertically and horizontally centered text.